Little Nightmares III Review: Co-op Horror Returns With Mixed Reactions

 Gameplay and Co-op Experience

-Yet this new feature is the very thing dividing the community.
-Many expected local couch co-op, but it’s online-only, a decision that disappointed a portion of the fanbase.
+But this new feature is what is tearing the community apart.
+A lot of us were expecting local couch co-op, but nope, it’s online-only — a reveal that disappointed some amongst the fan base.
 One reviewer wrote:

 Still, others appreciate the ambition and emotional connection between the characters.
 One positive review noted:

-“Exploring The Spiral is creepy and exciting, and the addition of two playable characters, Low with his bow and Alone with her wrench adds real variety to puzzles and movement.
-It feels like the devs actually listened to what players wanted and gave the series a much needed coop spark.”
+"Exploring The Spiral is both creepy and engaging, and the addition of two playable characters – Low with his bow, Alone with her wrench – makes for some welcome puzzle variety and movement options.
+Seems like the devs were ACTUALLY listening to what players wanted and injected some much needed coop GRIT into the series.

 0:00